This page contains some additional information that will be useful for planning and getting the most out of your homestay experience.

 Your position in the family

 You will be welcomed into a private family home and accepted as part of the family.
 You will be cared for as any other family member and will be made to feel comfortable.
-Your family will provide 3 meals per day, you will have your own room which is fully furnished.
+Your family will provide breakfast and dinner every day, and lunch on weekends.
+You will have your own room which is fully furnished.
 Your family will involve you in family activities and family functions.
 They will talk to you and care for you.
 All members of the household are responsible for the running of the home.
 You should be aware of the household rules and follow these.
 If you are not happy or do not understand these rules then you should discuss this with your host.
 The best way to resolve issues or misunderstandings is to communicate.
 You may be asked to assist with washing up dishes, setting the table and washing your own clothes.
 You should keep your bedroom tidy and any other common areas of the home.
 You will also be given new bedding (sheets, pillow cases etc) and it is your responsibility to make sure that you change these regularly.

 Payment for hosting